5 Common UX Mistakes in Web Design

 1. Prioritizing Aesthetics Over Functionality

-In terms of functionality, your website’s navigation should be crystal clear and should meet your visitors’ expectations.
-Likewise, make sure not to overdo functionality to the point of compromising on creativity.
+In terms of functionality, your website’s navigation should be crystal clear and meet your visitors’ expectations.
+Likewise, ensure not to overdo functionality to the point of compromising creativity.
 As a result, it can be a big UX mistake.

-To optimize your site’s functionality while keeping aesthetics in check, it’s best to hire a design professional or work with a user experience design agency.
-The folks at UX Planet have put up a list of reputable experience design agencies that offer impeccable UI/UX design services that you can check out.
+Hiring a design professional or working with a user experience design agency is best to optimize your site’s functionality while keeping aesthetics in check.
+The folks at UX Planet have compiled a list of reputable experience design agencies offering impeccable UI/UX design services that you can check out.

-For the first time in 2016, Google announced that more people were accessing the internet from mobile devices than from desktop.
-So even if you typically access the internet via laptop, chances are a good number of your customers are accessing your site via mobile.
+For the first time in 2016, Google announced that more people accessed the internet from mobile devices than desktops.
+So even if you typically access the internet via laptop, chances are many of your customers are accessing your site via mobile.

 To that end, it’s good to have a responsive website.
-Responsive web design is one that automatically adjusts and adapts to any device screen size, be it a smartphone, tablet, laptop, or desktop.
-If your site is not responsive, you’re losing a ton of traffic that comes from mobile due to poor user experience.
+Responsive web design automatically adjusts and adapts to any device screen size, whether a smartphone, tablet, laptop, or desktop.
+If your site is not responsive, you’re losing a ton of traffic that comes from mobile due to poor user experience with web design UX mistakes.

 3. Common UX Mistake: Hard to Read Fonts

-These days thin, light fonts are pervasive on numerous websites and mobile apps.
-Many users are using them because they’re clean, elegant, and trendy.
+Thin, light fonts are pervasive on numerous websites and mobile apps.
+Many users use them because they’re clean, elegant, and trendy.
 However, thin typefaces are hard to read and cause usability problems, thereby hampering UX.

-If users are having a hard time reading content on your website, they will switch to a more legible competitor.
+Users with difficulty reading content on your website will switch to a more legible competitor.
 Always make sure your fonts are legible.
 Also, check online for other rules regarding line spacing, font size, and sentence length.
 Here are some golden rules for line spacing:

-- Firstly, optimal font size should be minimum 16pt
+- Firstly, the optimal font size should be a minimum of 16

 - Secondly, small fonts need more spacing